 Restricted stock was valued using the closing market price of Wolverine Worldwide common stock on the date of the grant of the respective award.
 Performance shares were valued using the closing market price of Wolverine Worldwide common stock on the date of grant of the respective award and assuming target performance for all performance periods, consistent with ASC Topic 718.
-Assuming payout at stretch performance (the highest level of performance under the award), the aggregate grant date fair value of performance shares awarded in 2016, for each NEO (and, in parenthesis, the grant date fair value of the sum of performance share awards assuming stretch performance was achieved and grant date fair value of restricted stock awards for 2016) would have been: \$5,294,774 (\$7,379,772) for Mr. Krueger; \$702,715 (\$1,517,112) for Mr. Jeppesen; \$696,375 (\$1,374,573) for Mr. Stornant; \$696,375 (\$1,095,125) for Mr. Woodworth and \$816,667 (\$1,463,067) for Mr. Zwiers.
-Restrictions on performance share awards will lapse in the February following the last year of the applicable performance period, if at all, based on the Company's performance for the period.
+Assuming payout at stretch performance (the highest level of performance under the award), the aggregate grant date fair value of performance shares awarded in 2016, for each NEO (and, in parenthesis, the grant date fair value of the sum of performance reproved to t share awards assuming stretch performance was achieved and grant date fair value of restricted stock awards for 2016) would have been: \$5,294,774 (\$7,379,772) for Mr. Krueger; \$702,715 (\$1,517,112) for Mr. Jeppesen; \$696,375 (\$1,374,573) for Mr. Stornant; \$696,375 (\$1,095,125) for Mr. Woodworth and \$816,667 (\$1,463,067) for Mr. Zwiers.
+Restrictions on performance share awards will lapse in the February following the last year of the applicable performance period, if at all,

+- (\$1,463,067) for Mr. Zwiers.
+Restrictions on performance share awards will labse in the Perfulary following the last year of the applicable performance period, if at all, based on the Company's performance for the period.
 For additional valuation assumptions, see the Stock-Based Compensation footnote to Wolverine Worldwide's Consolidated Financial Statements for the fiscal year ended December 31, 2016 included in its Form 10-K for this year.

-- 3 Represents the aggregate grant date fair value of stock options granted in the years shown, calculated in accordance with ASC Topic 718.
+Represents the aggregate grant date fair value of stock options granted in the years shown, calculated in accordance with ASC Topic 718.
 Stock options were valued using the Black-Scholes-Merton model.
-For additional valuation assumptions, see the Stock-Based Compensation Footnote to Wolverine Worldwide's Consolidated Financial Statements for the fiscal year ended December 31, 2016 included in its Form 10-K for this year. - 4 Reflects the sum of performance bonus and individual bonus amounts earned in 2016, 2015 and 2014, respectively, and paid in 2017, 2016 and 2015 respectively.
-For Mr. Stornant, includes amounts deferred under the Deferred Compensation Plan. - 5 All amounts in this column reflect, where applicable, the aggregate change in the actuarial present value of the accumulated benefits under the Wolverine Worldwide Employees' Pension Plan ("Pension Plan") and Wolverine World Wide, Inc. 409A Supplemental Executive Retirement Plan ("SERP") for Messrs.
+For additional valuation assumptions, see the Stock-Based Compensation Footnote to Wolverine Worldwide's Financial Statements for the fiscal year ended December 31, 2016 included in its Form 10-K for this year.
+Reflects the sum of performance bonus and individual bonus amounts earned in 2016, 2015 and 2014, respectively, and paid in 2017, 2016 and 2015 respectively.
+For Mr. Stormant, includes amounts deferred under the Deferred Compensation Plan.
+3 - 4 - All amounts in this column reflect, where applicable, the aggregate change in the actuarial present value of the accumulated benefits under the Wolverine Worldwide Employees' Pension Plan ("Pension Plan") and Wolverine World Wide, Inc. 409A Supplemental Executive Retirement Plan ("SERP") for Messrs.
 Krueger, Jeppesen, Stornant and Zwiers, and benefits under the Stride Rite Retirement Income Plan for Mr. Woodworth.
-The amounts in the table were determined using assumptions consistent with those used in Wolverine Worldwide's Consolidated Financial Statements for each respective year.
-See the "Pension Plans and 2016 Pension Benefits" section starting on page 69. - 6 The amounts listed in this column for 2016 include Wolverine Worldwide's matching contributions to the accounts of the NEOs under Wolverine Worldwide's 401(k) plans, payments made by Wolverine Worldwide for the premiums on certain life insurance policies, tax and estate planning services, health care reimbursements and, in one instance, a car allowance, in the amounts listed in the table below.
+The amounts in the table were determined using assumptions 5 consistent with those used in Wolverine Worldwide's Consolidated Financial Statements for each respective year.
+See the "Pension Plans and 2016 Pension Benefits" section starting on page 69. - The amounts listed in this column for 2016 include Wolverine Worldwide's matching contributions to the accounts of the NEOs under Wolverine Worldwide's 401(k) plans, payments made by Wolverine Worldwide for the premiums on certain life insurance policies, tax and estate planning services, health care reimbursements and, 6 in one instance, a car allowance, in the amounts listed in the table below.

-Name 401(k) Match Tax and Estate Planning Health Life Insurance Premiums Car Allowance
+401(k) Tax and Estate Life Insurance Car

+Name Match Planning Health Premiums Allowance

 Krueger \$7,950 \$7,560 \$15,533 \$3,915 -

 Jeppesen \$7,950 - \$18,898 \$788 -

 Stornant \$7,950 - \$18,268 \$3,030 -

 Woodworth \$11,925 \$6,201 \$14,051 \$775 \$7,000

 Zwiers \$7,950 \$7,560 \$18,898 \$2,924 -